-The purpose of this report is to provide the CCD, disability organizations and persons with disabilities with a legal analysis to assist the community in developing an advocacy response to the bill.
-In addition to this report, the Federal Accessibility Legislation Alliance (FALA) is producing a legal analysis of the ACA, and the Accessibility for Ontarians with Disabilities Act Alliance is producing a brief to Parliament on the ACA.
+The purpose of this report is to provide the CCD, disability organizations and persons with disabilities with a legal analysis to assist the community in developing recommendations and an advocacy response to the bill.
+In a separate document ARCH sets out our recommendations for strengthening the ACA.

+In addition to this report, the Federal Accessibility Legislation Alliance (FALA) has produced an analysis of the ACA and recommendations for improving the bill, and the Accessibility for Ontarians with Disabilities Act Alliance (AODA Alliance) has produced a brief to Parliament on the ACA.
 ARCH and the CCD are both partners of FALA.
-These reports should complement one another and provide a rich set of analyses, issues and recommendations for the community to consider.
+These reports complement one another and provide a rich set of analyses, issues and recommendations for the community to consider.

-Nothing in this draft report is intended to contradict the legal analyses and recommendations contained in the reports produced by FALA, the AODA Alliance or other disability organizations.
+Nothing in this report is intended to contradict the legal analyses and recommendations contained in the reports produced by FALA, the AODA Alliance or other disability organizations.
+Many of the recommendations made by FALA and the AODA Alliance complement and enhance the proposals set out in this report.